 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
 This allows me to keep the site up to date and expand on resources.
 Thanks for reading!

-Basically, the Hotel Zone starts at the cruise ship terminal and goes all the way south to the stadium.
+The Hotel Zone starts at the cruise ship terminal and goes south to the stadium.
 Generally speaking, it’s mostly the narrow strip of land between the highway and the beach.

 There are also plenty of condo buildings and shopping centers.
-This includes La Isla, which is the premier mall in Puerto Vallarta featuring dozens of international shops and a state-of-the-art cinema.
+This includes La Isla, the premier mall in Puerto Vallarta, featuring dozens of international shops and a state-of-the-art cinema.

-As I mentioned, the cruise ship terminal is located here.
-Massive ships pull up every day throughout the high season dropping short-term visitors off by the hundreds.
+The cruise ship terminal is located here.
+Massive ships pull up daily throughout the high season, dropping short-term visitors off by the hundreds.

 To serve this constant flow of people, the immediate area around the cruise port has a Wal-Mart, Sam’s Club, casino, and a new shopping area called Puerto Magico (Magic Port).

 Where to stay in the Puerto Vallarta Hotel Zone